computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 [Curricular Practices Workbook](https://computing-in-the-liberal-arts.github.io/CS2023/) under development by the [SIGCSE Committee on Computing Education in Liberal Arts Colleges](https://computing-in-the-liberal-arts.github.io/).
 We demonstrate one possible method for embedding this workbook within a collaborative, iterative process that emphasizes deliberation and shared decision-making.

-Whitman's current CS program was designed for the inaugural Computer Science major in the mid-2010's, and by the early 2020's it was clear that both the faculty and staff had outgrown the existing curriculum.
+Whitman's current CS program was designed for the inaugural Computer Science major in the mid-2010's, and by the early 2020's it was clear that both the faculty and the students had outgrown the existing curriculum.

 We planned our curricular revision around a week-long workshop in the summer of 2024, supported by an internal institutional grant for pedagogical development and facilitated by Andrea Tartaro, a co-author of the [Curricular Practices Workbook](https://computing-in-the-liberal-arts.github.io/CS2023/).
 A core premise of the Workbook is that curriculum design should be closely